Athanasios E. Papathanasiou Evangelos P. Markatos

 Figure 1: Reliable Network RAM & Mirroring: The unexploited memory of idle workstations is used to create a layer of reliable network RAM.
 Sensitive data, like those of a Main Memory Database System (MMDB), can be mirrored in remote memory to increase their reliability.

 Transactional libraries provide the characteristics of atomicity and persistence to transactions, and can be used to support database systems, persistent languages and file systems.
 To implement reliable transactions, most database systems use a (write ahead) log file, which must reside in stable storage (usually magnetic disks).
 Accesses to the log file are usually in the critical path of the transaction processing and need synchronous input/output.
-Some examples of systems that use the Write-Ahead Logging Protocols are RVM and ARIES .
+Some well-known examples of systems that use the Write-Ahead Logging Protocols are RVM and ARIES .

 As shown in Figure 2, the Write-Ahead Logging Protocol involves three copy operations.
 When a transaction begins the original data of the portion of the database to be updated are copied temporarily to a memory region called undo log.
 The undo log is used to undo quickly any modifications in the database in case the transaction aborts.
 When the transaction has updated the database, the modifications propagate to a file, which resides in stable storage, the write-ahead log file or redo file.
 At this point the transaction commits and the space occupied by the undo log is freed.
-When several transactions have committed, the updates that have been logged in the redo file are copied to the original database and space from the redo log is reclaimed.
+When several transactions have commited, the updates that have been logged in the redo file are copied to the original database and space from the redo log is reclaimed.

 Figure 2: The Write-ahead logging Protocol: Three copies are necessary for an update operation.
 Firstly, the undo log is created with a memory copy operation.
 Secondly, the modified data propagate to the redo log.
-Finally, when several transactions have committed, data from the redo log propagate to the database in stable storage.
+Finally, when several transactions have commited, data from the redo log propagate to the database in stable storage.

 PERSEAS eliminates the redo log file, used in the Write-Ahead Logging Protocol, as well as synchronous disk accesses by using network memory as reliable memory.
-A reliable network memory layer may be developed over a high-throughput, low-latency network interface, like Myrinet , U-net , Memory Channel , SCI , and ATM.
+A reliable network memory layer may be developped over a high-throughput, low-latency network interface, like Myrinet , U-net , Memory Channel , SCI , and ATM.
 Some Network interfaces have transparent hardware support for mirroring, which makes PERSEAS easier to implement.
 Such systems include PRAM , Telegraphos , and SHRIMP .

 The operations described above create the layer of reliable network RAM, which is used by PERSEAS to support atomic and recoverable transactions without the need for a redo log file.